 Prerequisites

-Five principles of the cyclic model — in particular what "nominal" means and why real values vary.
+Five principles of the cyclic model — especially what “nominal” means and why observed values vary.

 Definition

-In plain words — These are not periods fixed to the day.
-They are reference labels (13 weeks, 26, 18 months…).
-On the chart you measure the distance between two lows and see which row of the table you are approaching.
+In plain terms — These are not periods fixed to the day.
+They are reference labels (13 weeks, 26 weeks, 18 months…).
+On a chart, measure the distance between two lows and compare it with the rows in the table.

-The nominal cycles are the reference durations imposed by the nominality principle: variation forces the model to be quantified with common values, from which every issue and every era deviate within a range.
-Nominal durations are an element of commonality; the deviations are the expression of variation.
+Nominal cycles are the reference durations introduced by the nominality principle.
+Variation requires the model to use common values from which each security and each period can deviate within a range.
+The nominal durations express commonality; the deviations express variation.

 Table II-1 (Hurst 1970, p.
 33)

-The original table has three columns — the same duration expressed in years, months and weeks where meaningful:
+The original table has three columns: the same duration expressed in years, months and weeks where applicable.

 | Years | Months | Weeks |